National qualifications system

 Based on SANQ results, every year ANQEP, I.P. defines criteria for the dual certification provision network for young people (vocational courses and education and training courses), which supports the planning and coordinating process for these networks.

-After its creation and first use for planning provision for the 2015/16 school year, ANQEP updated SANQ’s basic diagnostic module in 2017, with the results used to plan provision for the following school years (2018/19, 2019/20 and 2020/21).
-In 2020, there was a new update for the basic diagnostic module.
+After its creation and first use for planning provision for the 2015/16 school year, ANQEP updated SANQ’s basic diagnostic module in 2017, with the results used to plan provision for the following school years (2018/19, 2019/20 and 2020/21) and in 2020 (reflected in the 2021/22, 2022/23 and 2023/24 school years).
+In 2023, the basic diagnostic module was updated, which will support the process of regional development and network planning for future school years.

 In 2016, ANQEP provided all intermunicipal communities and metropolitan areas with the Regional Development Toolkit, which offers the possibility of sub-regional application of the business survey, as well as the tools necessary to collect qualitative information.